 We have taken great care to avoid bias of any kind in the preparation of this syllabus and related assessment materials.
-In compliance with the UK Equality Act (2010) we have designed this qualification to avoid any direct and indirect discrimination.
+In our effort to comply with the UK Equality Act (2010) we have taken all reasonable steps to avoid any direct and indirect discrimination.

-The standard assessment arrangements may present unnecessary barriers for candidates with disabilities or learning difficulties.
-We can put arrangements in place for these candidates to enable them to access the assessments and receive recognition of their attainment.
+The standard assessment arrangements may present barriers for candidates with impairments.
+Where a candidate is eligible, we may be able to make arrangements to enable that candidate to access assessments and receive recognition of their attainment.
 We do not agree access arrangements if they give candidates an unfair advantage over others or if they compromise the standards being assessed.